ayushedu/creditcard_analyzer/README.md

 ## Usage
 Edit the configuration in config.ini and execute "**python parser.py**".
 The excel file with extension .xlsx will be created.
-THIS LINE SHOULD BE TREATED AS DUMMY
+THIS LINE SHOULD BE TREATED AS DUMMY this is anotehr line created for testing in my repository